 Lanu is a graduate from the University of Auckland holding three degrees; a Bachelor of Law, Bachelor of Arts (Majoring in Sociology and Minoring in Pacific Studies) and a Master of Laws specializing in International Law.
 She is currently a Solicitor for the Auckland Council in the Regulatory and Enforcement team.
 Her prior experience includes clerking an immigration law firm before joining the Public Defence Service as a criminal defence lawyer.
 Recently Lanu has been selected as an Obama Leader for the Asia Pacific region in recognition of her achievements and community involvement.

-In 2020 Lanu would like to focus on equal representation with respect to women in their professions and pursuits.
+In 2021 Lanu would like to continue to focus on equal representation with respect to women in their professions and pursuits.
 Further, Lanu has an interest in equity and equal outcomes for Pacific peoples.
-Lanu wants to focus on encouraging Pacific people to pursue tertiary education and assist where she can, Pacific women in the pursuit of their legal careers.
+Lanu wants to continue to encourage Pacific people to pursue tertiary education and assist where she can, Pacific women in the pursuit of their legal careers.

-Laurie is joining Catherine Stewart Barrister as a Staff Barrister specialising in employment law.
+Laurie is a Staff Barrister specialising in employment law with Catherine Stewart Barrister.
 She started her legal career in litigation at a large corporate firm.

 The first phase of Laurie’s career was in policy advice, with a focus on international trade policy and negotiations.